PORTUGAL 10 Days

 The Six Bridges Cruise is particularly popular among tourists.

-Discover the Bolhão Market, a famous market in the city, where products such as vegetables, fruits and among others are sold.
+Discover the Bolhão Market, a famous market in the city, where products such as vegetables, fruits, and others are sold.

 Book a Walking Tour.
-Porto is a city that offers Portuguese charm and history.
+Porto combines Portuguese charm and history.
+Its compact

-Hop on the Gaia Cable car for great views which connects the upper deck of the Luís I Bridge and the Pier of city of Gaia.
+Hop on the Gaia Cable car for great views, which connects the upper deck of the Luís I Bridge and the Pier of the city of Gaia.

 <Learn more> <Tickets>